ggedde/db-cli/README.md

 # Installation
     npm i --global @ggedde/db-cli

-Test that the CLI is working
+Test that the CLI is working and see what Version it is

+    db -v

+See Help

     db -h